aehrc/pathling/site/docs/search.md

 `fhirPath`.

-Parameters are passed in the query portion of the URL for GET requests, and can be passed either in the URL or in a `application/x-www-form-urlencoded` for POST requests.
+Parameters are passed in the query portion of the URL for GET requests, and can be passed either in the URL or in a `application/x-www-form-urlencoded` body for POST requests.

 ## Response